joeldacuma/myjourney-api-v2/README.md

-# Strapi application
+# My Journey Platform

-A quick description of your strapi application
+A quick description of your My Journey application